Mathew-Maradin/deep-learning-it-cortex-simulation/README.md

 To analyze feature sensitivity, facial images were subjected to several distortions:

-* **Horizontal Occlusion:** A 16-pixel-wide white stripe moved vertically across the face in 10-pixel steps for 13 total positions.
+**Horizontal Occlusion:** A 16-pixel-wide white stripe moved vertically across the face in 10-pixel steps for 13 total positions.

 ![Stripes 1](assets/stripes1.png)

-* **Vertical Occlusion:** A similar 16-pixel-wide white stripe moved horizontally across the face.
+**Vertical Occlusion:** A similar 16-pixel-wide white stripe moved horizontally across the face.

 ![Stripes 2](assets/stripes2.png)

-* **Gaussian Blur:** Five levels of increasing blur were applied to determine the models' reliance on fine-grained versus general shapes.
+**Gaussian Blur:** Five levels of increasing blur were applied to determine the models' reliance on fine-grained versus general shapes.

 ![Blur levels](assets/blur.png)

 ## Results

 Performance was evaluated using classification accuracy and **5-fold cross-validation** to ensure statistical reliability.
-CNN1 failed to distinguish faces from non-faces, with accuracy hovering around **50%** throughout training while CNN2 achieved the highest testing accuracy, reaching the **high 80s**, and proved most robust to blurring.Both CNN2 and CNN3 showed a substantial drop in accuracy when the **eye region** (modifications 2–4) was occluded, aligning with sensitivities observed in biological IT neurons.
+CNN1 failed to distinguish faces from non-faces, with accuracy hovering around **50%** throughout training while CNN2 achieved the highest testing accuracy, reaching the **high 80s**, and proved most robust to blurring.
+Both CNN2 and CNN3 showed a substantial drop in accuracy when the **eye region** (modifications 2–4) was occluded, aligning with sensitivities observed in biological IT neurons.

 ![Results summary](assets/results.png)